p. Provisions and Contingencies

 For trade receivables and contract assets, as a practical expedient, the Company computes credit loss allowance based on a provision matrix.
 The provision matrix is prepared based on historically observed default rates over the expected life of trade receivables and contract assets.

-55 The Company had long outstanding Trade Receivables of INR 1,155.93 Lakhs recoverable from one party which was written off as Bad-debts/Provided as Expected Credit Loss Allowance in the earlier periods.
+53 The Company had long outstanding Trade Receivables of INR 1,155.93 Lakhs recoverable from one party which was written off as Bad-debts/Provided as Expected Credit Loss Allowance in the earlier periods.
 National Company Law Tribunal, Amaravati Bench (AP), appointed Resolution Professional (RP) relating to settlement of said Receivable and RP has approved an amount of INR 1,155.93 Lakhs against Company's claim of INR 1,583.14 Lakhs.
-Considering this fact and currently the Company is in the process of getting the settlement done and to recover the said amount immediately post the settlement agreement and accordingly it has recorded the recovery of said receivables by giving effect in Other Income/Expected Credit Loss Allowance during the year ended 31 March 2024 based on future recoverability projections.
+Considering this fact and currently the Company is in the process of getting the settlement done and to recover the said amount immediately post the settlement agreement and accordingly it had recorded the recovery of said receivables by giving effect in Other Income/Expected Credit Loss Allowance during the year ended March 31, 2024 based on future recoverability projections.
 The Statutory Auditors have expressed modified opinion in respect of this matter.

 (iii) The Company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.